Xilinx/SDAccel_Examples/getting_started/kernel_opt/lmem_2rw_c/README.md

-Two Parallel Read/Write on Local Memory (CL)
+Two Parallel Read/Write on Local Memory (C)
 ======================

 This README file contains the following sections: